Ecommerce VAT

 There is a very low threshold of just €10,000 which applies to the whole of the EU.
 But this threshold only applies to distance sales within the EU.
 As a UK seller, there is no avoiding EU VAT.
 However, there are alternative options to VAT registration.
 Some sellers do successfully make their customers the importer on record.
 This means that the customer pays for any VAT or duty when the goods are delivered.
 This must be made crystal clear to the customer at checkout in order to avoid unexpected costs for the customer and subsequent customer service issues.
 Many couriers will also offer the option for them to pay the VAT on import and re-bill to the seller.
 They do however charge a fee for this, and they vary considerably.
 If you have high volumes this could be a lot more expensive than the cost of VAT registration and submitting VAT returns.
 But for low volumes, it can work very well.

-In addition, if you sell through marketplaces then the marketplace will be responsible for accounting for VAT on your sales.
+if you sell through marketplaces then the marketplace will be responsible for accounting for VAT on your sales.
 For example, if you have a product for sale for €120 and it is purchased by someone in France where the VAT rate is 20%, then the customer will pay €120 to Amazon, but Amazon will account for the €20 VAT to the French tax authorities and remit €100 to you (less their usual selling fees of course).

 However, selling via a marketplace doesn’t necessarily mean that VAT registration can be avoided.
 If you hold inventory in an EU country then you must register for VAT in that country.
 So, if you use Amazon FBA services in the EU, you will hold inventory in at least one country, possibly more.
 Amazon does however still account for the VAT on your sales in these circumstances.
 In these circumstances, it is quite possible that your EU VAT returns will only include sales values, but with no VAT actually due.
 But, if you have inventory in the EU, you will have to have purchased that inventory and got it to the warehouse.
 If the goods came from outside the EU then they will have been subject to import VAT at the point of entry into the EU.
 You will want to claim that VAT back and will be able to do so on your EU VAT returns.
 That assumes that the point of entry is the point where you have your inventory and therefore your VAT registrations.